slungs/midi2mqtt/README.md

 # midi2mqtt
-A simple script for sending midi inputs as MQTT events
+A simple script for sending midi inputs as MQTT events.

+# Usage

+Edit the configuration files with your ip, password etc.

+Make sure you have Python installed.

+Install dependencies:
+`pip install mido python-rtmidi paho-mqtt`

+Copy the script.

+Go to the directory of the script and run `python midi2mqtt.py`.

+If configured correctly, you should see events in your MQTT broker on the `midi2mqtt` topic when pressing a key on the midi controller.